Brioche French Toast Casserole with Pecans

 French toast casserole always screams “Christmas” or “Easter” or “hangover brunch with friends thanking pre-party Sara for thinking ahead”.
 You know, celebration stuff.

 Basically, no matter what event we’re hosting, baked French toast always seems to make an appearance at my family’s get-togethers.
-So this year, I decided to make my own version to serve with pesto veggie breakfast casserole and brown butter banana coffee cake.
+So this year, I decided to make my own version to serve with pesto veggie breakfast casserole and this crumbly brown butter banana coffee cake.

 And, because you know I love a sticky bun situation, I added some caramelized nuts for crunch and good measure.
 This casserole is decadent, rich, cozy, and perfect with a cup of coffee.
 (And maybe an Ibuprofen. 😅)